hivesolutions/migratore/README.md

 ## Commands

-* `help` - Prints a help message about the cli interface
+* `help` - Prints a help message about the CLI interface
 * `version` - Prints the current version of migratore
 * `environ` - Displays the current environment in the standard output
 * `list` - Lists the executed migrations on the current database